ibm-cloud-docs/EventStreams/quick_setup_guide.md

 The console tools are in the `bin` directory of your Kafka client download.

 You must provide a list of brokers and SASL credentials.
-After you create the properties file as described in [produce data](#produce_data_cli), run the console consumer in a terminal as follows:
+After you create the properties file as described in [produce data using the CLI](#produce_data_cli), run the console consumer in a terminal as follows:

 ```bash
    kafka-console-consumer.sh --bootstrap-server BOOTSTRAP_ENDPOINTS --consumer.config CONFIG_FILE --topic TOPIC_NAME